rjain85/Enhanced-2048/README.md

  * Citations

 ## Overview
-I created a version of 2048 in which the user can select one of two color themes and has the option to resurrect after they die.
+I created a version of the game 2048 in which the user can select one of two color themes and has the option to resurrect after they die.

 ## Requirements
 * OpenFrameworks version 0.10.1 or higher.
 Install OpenFrameworks by following the instructions at http://openframeworks.cc/download/